-- The Service Decoration is granted to adult members in a leadership or specific management role who have given five years accumulated service since application for their first appointment.
+- The Service Decoration is granted to adult members in a leadership or specific management role who have given two years continuous service since application for their first appointment.
 Applications for the Award shall be processed in accordance with Branch procedures. - 2.
-The first (5 year) Service Decoration consists of a cloth emblem with a white knot on a blue background with the figure '5' superimposed in gold. - 3.
-A certificate is issued with the Service Decoration. - 4.
-The Service Decoration is worn on the left sleeve in accordance with Rule R13.10.
+The first (two year) Service Decoration consists of a cloth emblem with a white knot on a blue background with the figure '2' superimposed in gold.
+Thereafter, the next award will be at five years service and in increments of successive five years. - 3.
+A certificate is issued with the Service Decoration.

+4. The Service Decoration is worn on the left sleeve in accordance with Rule R13.10.